 1. Know Which Areas to Avoid

 Identifying the danger spots of your new home is the first thing you should do before heading off with your friends to look for a decent place to play hockey.
-Parry Sound and other small towns may not have "bad sides" but the bigger the city the bigger the problems.
-There are many sections of larger cities where you will not see kids out at night in their cloth training pants playing, as it's just not safe.
+Some small towns may not have "bad sides" but the bigger the city the bigger the problems.
+There are many sections of larger cities where you will not see kids out at night playing, as it's just not safe.
 Use the internet and your school's resources to find out where you should and shouldn't go at night and in the daytime so you don't accidentally wander down the wrong alley and have a bad experience.

 2. Always Carry a Map